Win at Life

 A moment for connection becomes a hunt for solutions, and nobody feels closer.

-Feeling heard is one of the strongest predictors of psychological safety in families, friendships, and teams.
-When people feel genuinely listened to, cortisol drops, trust rises, and conversations shift from defensive to collaborative.
+Feeling heard is central to psychological safety in families, friendships, and teams.
+When people feel genuinely listened to, conversations tend to become less defensive and more collaborative.

 In leadership, it’s the difference between compliance and commitment.